-Except for the brief period in November when I was rearrested, from October 27th on I was allowed to stay with friends in Bulgaria under a form of house arrest.
+Except for the period in November when I was rearrested, from October 27th on I was allowed to stay with friends in Bulgaria under a form of house arrest after I was released from the Bulgarian prison.
 All of my travel documents remained seized.
 My name was entered into the border control computers and I was prohibited from leaving Bulgaria.

 Stolen Credit Card